 “Now, my dear,” he said in his soothing vicar’s voice, “Mr Thornton has come to enquire about Miss Hale.
 Maybe you could tell him of her visit to us, a few weeks back?”

 Mrs Pettigrew’s thin mouth stretched primly.
-“We received Miss Hale and her visitor in a most gracious and welcome manner,” she said, her voice dripping with disapproval. “ I offered them tea on the terrace, since it was a beautiful day.
+“We received Miss Hale and her visitor in a most gracious and welcoming manner,” she said, her voice dripping with disapproval. “ I offered them tea on the terrace, since it was a beautiful day.
 I had been wondering about the family ever since we moved in here.
-To have to abandon one’s home and familiar surroundings, and particularly because of the Reverend Hale’s refusal to confirm, must have been very hard on his family.
+To have to abandon one’s home and familiar surroundings, and particularly because of the Reverend Hale’s refusal to re-affirm, must have been very hard on his family.
 I welcomed Miss Hale with the compassion and warmth the Scriptures require from us, but she behaved in a very bad manner.
-She disapproved because I had to remove the enormous mass of rose bushes in the garden, and she critized Mr Pettigrew when he ventured to speak about how the promiscuous use of books can led a man astray.”
+She quarrelled with me because I had removed the enormous mass of rose bushes in the garden, and she practically attacked Mr Pettigrew when he ventured to speak about how the promiscuous use of books can led a man astray.”